chefspec/chefspec/README.md

 ChefSpec is a unit testing framework for testing Chef cookbooks.
 ChefSpec makes it easy to write examples and get fast feedback on cookbook changes without the need for virtual machines or cloud servers.

-ChefSpec runs your cookbook locally using Chef Solo without actually converging a node.
+ChefSpec runs your cookbook(s) locally with Chef Solo without actually converging a node.
 This has two primary benefits:

 - It's really fast!
 - Your tests can vary node attributes, operating systems, and search results to assert behavior under varying conditions.